pzhangling/pzhangling.github.io/index.md

 Begin with 13 years of experiences in electrical engineering, training & development management in the Manufacturing Industrial.
 Follow by 10 years of field service experiences in installation/commissioning /repair/ maintenance for the electrical/ mechanic industrial equipment, ability to analyze and address most potential equipment failures.
 Other experience include project management, sourcing management and contract management.

 ## KEY COMPETENCIES
-- Electrical Engineering Knowledge
+- Electrical Engineering
+- Mechanic Engineering
+- Biomedical Engineering.
+- Failure Analysis and Technical Support.
+- Installation, Repair, and Maintenance.
+- Project Management
+- Quality Management
-- Mechanic Engineering Knowledge	•	Problem Solving & Analytic
+- Problem Solving & Analytic
+- Vendor Manager.
+- Excellent Customer Relationship
+- Planning & Organizing Skill
-- Contract Management
+- Leadership & Team Management
--Preventive Maintenance Skill	•	Sourcing and tender management -Field service in repair, installation and commissioning 	•	Project Management -Planning & Organizing Skill	•	Excellent Customer Relationship -Negotiation Skill	•	Leadership & Team Management
--MS Office Applications.	•	Supplier Quality Management

 ## EXPERIENCE

 ###  JAN 2015-NOV 2018 (SINGAPORE) **Senior Engineer** at NATIONAL UNIVERSITY HOSPITAL (BIOMEDICAL ENGINEERING DEPARTMENT)
-•	Support of user as a technical expert to present complex technical.
-•	Carry out ad-hoc and scheduled service for clinical equipment.
+- Provide failure analysis and technical support for clinical equipment.
-•	Repair clinical equipment and systems.
+- Installation, commissioning, maintenance and repair the electrical and mechanical equipment and systems for the clinical users.
-•	Manage all facets of project (budget, schedule, procurement, bid specifications, analysis of vendor proposals, installation planning, acceptance testing, renovations, equipment upgrades, and quality & risk).
+- Manage all facets of project (budget, schedule, procurement, bid specifications, analysis of vendor proposals, installation planning, acceptance testing, renovations, equipment upgrades, and quality & risk management).
-•	Interface directly with clients to define project requirements.
+- Interface directly with vendors and users to define service contract requirements, to negotiate the price and sign the service contract.
-•	Writing procurement specifications for tender and sourcing, develop evaluation criteria to compare patient care equipment and devices under consideration for purchase.
+- Writing procurement specifications for tender and sourcing, develop evaluation criteria to compare patient care equipment and devices under consideration for purchase.
-•	Manage and control tools, test equipment, technical documentation and other assigned equipment
+- Manage and control tools, test and measurement equipment, technical documentation and other assigned equipment.

 ### SEPT 2008-JAN 2015 (SINGAPORE)	Senior Field Service Engineer
 ALUPUTER INDUSTRIAL PTE LTD.-(Mechanical Manufacturing Industrial)
 •	Onsite and remote service support for diagnosing and analyzing causes of production failures for the surgical microscopes parts and modules.